abinit/abinit/doc/tutorial/eph4zpr.md

 2. **DFPT calculations** for all the IBZ $\qq$-points corresponding to the *ab-initio* [[ddb_ngqpt]] mesh that will be used to perform the Fourier interpolation of the dynamical matrix and of the DFPT potentials.
-   In the simplest case, the DFPT part uses the WFK produced in step #1 provided the $\qq$-mesh is equal to the GS $\kk$-mesh or it is a sub-mesh.
+   In the simplest case,
-   Remember to compute $\epsilon^{\infty}$, $Z^*$ (polar materials) and the dynamical quadrupoles
+   one uses a $\qq$-mesh is equal to the GS $\kk$-mesh (sub-meshes are also fine) and the DFPT calculations can directly start the WFK produced in step #1 Remember to compute $\epsilon^{\infty}$, $Z^*$ (polar materials) and the dynamical quadrupoles
    $Q^*$ as these quantities are needed for an accurate interpolation of phonon frequencies and DFPT potentials.

 3. **NSCF computation** of a WFK file on a much denser $\kk$-mesh containing the wavevectors where phonon-induced QP corrections are wanted.
-This calculation will use the DEN file produced in step #1.
+The NSCF run uses the DEN file produced in step #1.
-   Remember to include enough empty states in the NSCF run so that it is possible to perform convergence studies wrt [[nband]] afterwards.
+   Remember to compute enough empty states so that it is possible to perform convergence studies wrt [[nband]] afterwards.

 4. **Merge the partial DDB and POT files** with *mrgddb* and *mrgdvdb*, respectively